Image Source: Wikipedia

 Orson Welles

-George Orson Welles (May 6, 1915 – October 10, 1985) was an American actor, director, screenwriter, and producer who is remembered for his innovative work in film, radio, and theatre.
-He is considered to be among the greatest and most influential filmmakers of all time.
+George Orson Welles (May 6, 1915 – October 10, 1985) was an American actor and filmmaker.
+Remembered for his innovative work in film, radio, and theatre, he is considered among the greatest and most influential filmmakers of all time.

-In 1938, his radio anthology series The Mercury Theatre on the Air gave Welles the platform to find international fame as the director and narrator of a radio adaptation of H. G. Wells's novel The War of the Worlds, which caused some listeners to believe that a Martian invasion was in fact occurring.
-Although reports of panic were mostly false and overstated, they rocketed 23-year-old Welles to notoriety.
+Aged 21, Welles directed high-profile stage productions for the Federal Theatre Project in New York City—starting with a celebrated 1936 adaptation of Macbeth with an African-American cast, and ending with the political musical The Cradle Will Rock in 1937.
+He and John Houseman founded the Mercury Theatre, an independent repertory theatre company that presented productions on Broadway through 1941, including a modern, politically charged Caesar (1937).
+In 1938, his radio anthology series The Mercury Theatre on the Air gave Welles the platform to find international fame as the director and narrator of a radio adaptation of H. G. Wells's novel The War of the Worlds, which caused some listeners to believe a Martian invasion was occurring.
+The event rocketed the 23-year-old to notoriety.

 Date Range of DAHR Recordings: 1944 - 1945